Code-Institute-Submissions/Project3-7/README.md

 * Add Recipe
     -   This page allows you to add a new recipe
+    -   The form is Dynamic and you can add extra lines for Ingredients, Allergens and Steps

 * Search Recipes
     - on this page you have three search options